 Board Members Say:

 At board trainings, I often note that great board members are great, not because of what they do at board meetings, but what they do between board meetings.
-Yet, to devlop great board members, the board and CEO need to work together to ensure that expectations are clear and the lines of communication are open.
+Yet, to develop great board members, the board and CEO need to work together to ensure that expectations are clear and the lines of communication are open.
 First, we encourage nonprofit boards to have a board commitment form or contract, which is signed annually.
 It makes board obligations (e.g., committee requirements, monetary donations, meeting attendance) clear upfront and should include all relevant dates for board meetings or major events.
 Second, we also encourage CEOs to use email for updates and work collaboratively with the board chair to ensure that board meetings contain strategic discussion items.
-In our opinion, board meetings should follow meeting best practices, including established charters and ground rules, and be leveraged for active engagement of the board.
+In our opinion, board meetings should follow meeting best practices, including established charters and ground rules, to leverage active engagement of the board.

 Nonprofit CEOs Say: